WilliamMcKenzieJr/CS-255-System-Analysis-and-Design/README.md

 # If you could choose one part of your work on these documents to revise, what would you pick?
 How would you improve it?
 If I was to revise my work, I would advance the design of these diagrams to be closer to a realistic model.
 # How did you interpret the user’s needs and implement them into your system design?
 Why is it so important to consider the user’s needs when designing?
-I mostly listened to what Liam and his people asked for, however I included some extra details, mainly about the login.
+I listened to what Liam and his people asked for, however I included some extra details, mainly about the login.
 I included a check for both user ID and user password.
 # How do you approach designing software?
 What techniques or strategies would you use in the future to analyze and design a system?
 To designing software, this project taught me the benifit to creating diagrams before starting coding the system.
 As I created my class diagram, I realised the importance of creating diagrams before coding.